A brief introduction to the Spirit Bear Lodge guides and operations staff

 John Czornobaj - General Manager

 Growing up on Vancouver Island, John began venturing into the wilderness with his family as a young child.
 This inspired his later years of travel, both locally and globally in search of wild places.
 His passion for outdoor adventure led him to an education in Adventure Tourism and later to guiding and management positions with a variety of coastal wilderness tourism operators.
-As an adventure guide with a diversity of skills, including fly fishing, kayaking, river rafting, hiking, wildlife viewing and helicopter based adventures, john is passionate about sharing experiences with visitors from around the world.
+John has many passions routed in the outdoors, including fly fishing, kayaking, river rafting, hiking, and wildlife viewing.
+John is passionate about sharing experiences with visitors from around the world.

 John has been with Spirit Bear Lodge since 2016 and is thrilled to continue working with the Kitasoo/Xai'xais to share their culture and territory with guests of Spirit Bear Lodge.
 For John, there is no better place to be than on the side of a river in an untouched valley right in the heart of the Great Bear Rainforest.